Dental Web Design

 Mobile Experience Failures

-Over 70% of dental searches happen on mobile.
-A site that performs poorly on phones loses the majority of potential patients before a word is read.
+In fact, over 70% of dental searches happen on mobile.
+As a result, a site that performs poorly on phones loses the majority of potential patients before a word is even read.

 - Slow load times on cellular connections